oasis-tcs/openc2-jadn/jadn-v2.0.md

 against all FieldTypes.

 Field order is significant when using the `anyOf` option and the FieldTypes are not disjoint.
-In this example the value "Home" is an instance of both a pre-defined and custom type.
+In this example the value "Home" is an instance of both a predefined and custom type.
-If any processing actions depend on the category, the pre-defined type must appear first in the Choice otherwise it will never match and all values will be tagged and processed as instances of the custom type:
+If any processing actions depend on the type classification of a value, the predefined type must appear first in the Choice otherwise it will never match and all values will be tagged and processed as instances of the custom type:
 ```
 PhoneType = Choice(anyOf)
   1 predefined  PhoneNumberTypes   // Pre-defined names